timhilliard/docker-php-testing/README.md

 # docker-phpenv-multiversion
-Ubuntu docker image with multiple versions of php installed
+Ubuntu docker image for testing php applications with phpunit.
+Comes with mysql.

-Uses timhilliard/docker-phpenv-base as the docker base image upon which to build from.
+Uses timhilliard/docker-phpenv-multiversion as the docker base image upon which to build from.